 Ensure your vendor provides coaching and certification opportunities to truly help your organization lift the collective operations intelligence and is equipped to help you execute your remote and flexible work programs.
 Check out AOM for WorkiQ here.

 WorkiQ has been used by many companies to pioneer and qualify a remote working program.
-Give us a call, and we can help with the details or put you in touch with a customer.
+Please contact us, and we can help with the details or put you in touch with a customer.

 In the meantime, if you want more practical information, you can check out this recorded webinar featuring an insurance company discussing the use of transparency managing remotely.